 Living in Madeira for the long-term was high on my list of 2021 goals.

-And now 2022 has come around, I’ve been happily living on the paradise island for over a year.
+And now 2022 has come around, I’ve been happily living on this paradise island for over a year.

 Funchal, the Madeiran capital, was the perfect place to wait out the worst effects of the pandemic and the resulting lockdowns.
 I also believe that Madeira has excellent long-term potential as a digital émigré destination.